Skip to main content

 DNS propagation typically takes 15–60 minutes, but can take up to 24 hours.

-Once you've added the records and waited for propagation, go to Settings → Domain and click Verify Domain.
+Once you've added all records and waited for propagation, go to Settings → Domain and click Verify Domain.

 Troubleshooting:

-# Check if your CNAME record is visible
+# Check if a CNAME record is visible

 dig em8724.yourdomain.com CNAME